Neoteric-OS/android_manifest/README.md

-# Project-Zephyrus
+# Neoteric OS

-CodeLinaro based Project-Zephyrus is a minimal custom Android ROM focused on UI/UX and performance, with a touch of security, privacy and minimal set of features.
+CodeLinaro based Neoteric OS is a minimal custom Android ROM focused on UI/UX and performance, with a touch of security, privacy and minimal set of features.

 ## Getting source code